Indian hospitals swamped by coronavirus as countries promise aid

 Neighbouring Bangladesh sealed its border with India for 14 days, its foreign ministry said, though trade will continue.
 Air travel has been suspended since Bangladesh imposed a lockdown on April 14 to combat record infections and deaths.

-Reporting by Shilpa Jamkhandikar and Neha Arora; Additional reporting by Sumit Khanna, Krishna Das, Anuron Kumar Mitra, Chandini Monnappa in Bengaluru, Rajendra Jadhav in Satara, and Ruma Paul in Dhaka; Writing by Richard Pullin; Editing by Clarence Fernandez
+Reporting by Shilpa Jamkhandikar and Neha Arora; Additional reporting by Sumit Khanna, Krishna Das, Anuron Kumar Mitra, Chandini Monnappa in Bengaluru, Rajendra Jadhav in Satara, Ruma Paul in Dhaka and Dmitry Antonov in Moscow; Writing by Clarence Fernandez; Editing by Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.